sajari/sdk-dotnet/docs/SchemaApi.md

             config.Password = "YOUR_PASSWORD";

             var apiInstance = new SchemaApi(config);
-            var collectionId = collectionId_example;  // string | The collection to create the schema fields in, e.g. `my-collection`. var batchCreateSchemaFieldsRequest = new BatchCreateSchemaFieldsRequest(); // BatchCreateSchemaFieldsRequest |
+            var collectionId = "collectionId_example";  // string | The collection to create the schema fields in, e.g. `my-collection`. var batchCreateSchemaFieldsRequest = new BatchCreateSchemaFieldsRequest(); // BatchCreateSchemaFieldsRequest |

             try